 - Holder of the approval may apply to the Medical Technology & Supplies (MT&S) Division, CDDRA, Ministry of Health, for an import license and other permits

-- Products which are not registered with the Cosmetics Devices and Drug Regulatory Authority (CDDRA) and placebos
+- Products that are not registered with the Cosmetics Devices and Drug Regulatory Authority (CDDRA) and placebos

 that is intended to be imported for the purpose of conducting a Clinical Trial.

 - After regulatory approval is obtained, the applicant can apply for a license to import each consignment of the investigational drug.

 Do you need our regulatory services for your clinical trial in Sri Lanka?

 Think about Sri Lanka as a huge support for your south Asia strategy of clinical development.
 It could be helpful in several ways.